 How much money can I earn on Rasie.me?

 The only limit on scholarship earnings is your individual achievements.
-CNN Money recently profiled a student who earned over $80,000 towards his education.
+CNN Money profiled a student who earned over $80,000 towards his education.

 Is Raise.me worth my time?

 Suppose you end up going to a school that does not participate in Raise.me and therefore get $0 for all of your efforts.
-While that would be a bummer, it also means that you are participating in a program that encourage academic and extracurricular achievement.
+While that would be a bummer, it also means that you are participating in a program that encourages academic and extracurricular achievement.
 It means setting goals and working towards accomplishing them.

 Is it too late to sign up for Raise.me?